 But don't wait until the last minute when using the FVAP fax service!
-The service can get overloaded and FVAP does not guarantee that your faxed ballot will be sent on to your Local Election Official by the deadline.
+The service can get overloaded.
+And FVAP does not guarantee that your voted ballot will be faxed to your Local Election Official by the deadline even if you submit your ballot to FVAP in time.